On the interaction of the Coxeter transformation and the rowmotion bijection: Preliminaries

 An algebra $A$ is called \emph{Auslander regular} when $A$ has finite global dimension and there exists an injective coresolution

 of the regular module such that $\pdim I^i \leq i$ for all $i \geq 0$.
 Important classes of Auslander regular algebras are incidence algebras of distributive lattices (see \cite{IM}), higher Auslander algebras (see \cite{Iya4}) and blocks of category $\mathcal{O}$ (see \cite{KMM}).
 The \emph{grade} of an $A$-module $M$ is defined by $\gr M:= \inf \{ i \geq 0 \mid \Ext_A^i(M,A) \neq 0 \}$.
 Dually, the \emph{cograde} of a module $M$ is defined as $\inf \{i \geq 0 \mid \Ext_A^i(D(A),M) \neq 0 \}$.
 For every Auslander regular algebra, there exists a bijection on the simple $A$-modules as follows: \begin{theorem} (\cite[Theorem 2.10]{I}) Let $A$ be an Auslander regular algebra.
-Then there is a bijection $R_A$ sending a simple $A$-module $S$ to the simple $A$-module $R_A(S)=\top(D \Ext_A^{g_S}(S,A))$, where $g_S:= \gr S$.
-The grade of $S$ equals the cograde of $R_A(S)$. \end{theorem} We call the bijection $R_A$ as in the previous theorem for Auslander regular algebras the \emph{grade bijection}.
+Then there is a bijection $\Gr_A$ sending a simple $A$-module $S$ to the simple $A$-module $\Gr_A(S)=\top(D \Ext_A^{g_S}(S,A))$, where $g_S:= \gr S$.
+The grade of $S$ equals the cograde of $\Gr_A(S)$. \end{theorem} We call the bijection $\Gr_A$ as in the previous theorem for Auslander regular algebras the \emph{grade bijection} on simple $A$-modules.
 We refer to \cite[Theorem 2.10]{I} for a more general statement and proofs.
 In \cite{IM} it was shown that the grade bijection gives a categorification of the rowmotion map for incidence algebras of distributive lattices.
-We define the grade bijection on the Grothendieck group of an Auslander regular algebra $A$ by $R_A([P_S])=[P_{R_A(S)}]$, where $P_S$ denotes the projective cover of a simple module $S$.
+We define the grade bijection on the Grothendieck group of an Auslander regular algebra $A$ by $R_A([P_S])=[P_{\Gr_A(S)}]$, where $P_S$ denotes the projective cover of a simple module $S$.
 We define the \emph{rowmotion Coxeter transformation} of an Auslander regular algebra $A$ as $R_A^{-1} C_A$.
 Note that since $R_A$ is a permutation matrix, we have $R_A^{-1}=R_A^T$.
 We will be mainly interested in the minimal polynomial of $R_A^{-1} C_A$ and the relation $(R_A^{-1} C_A)^2=id$.
 Note that since $ C_A R_A^{-1}= R_A (R_A^{-1} C_A) R_A^{-1}$, the operators $C_A R_A^{-1}$ and $R_A^{-1} C_A$ are similar and thus they have the same minimal polynomials and we have $(C_A R_A^{-1})^2=id$ if and only if $(R_A^{-1} C_A)^2=id$.
-For this reason we will also look at the operator $C_A R_A^{-1}$ instead of $R_A^{-1} C_A$ in certain situations.